 Step #3: Know your Audience

-What do I mean by your audience?
+What do we mean by your audience?

-I mean the people you’re talking to in your essay.
+We mean the people you’re talking to in your essay.
 The people who will decide whether or not they want to give you their scholarship!

 Here’s the thing.
 You want to be genuine about yourself and your passions, but AT THE SAME TIME, you want to make sure that what you DO share about yourself in your scholarship essay is something that your reader would be interested in.